 ABOUT JULIA ROSS

-Julia Ross is a pioneer in the field of nutrition, appetite, and mood, and a specialist in the treatment of eating disorders and addictions.
+Julia Ross is a pioneer in the field of nutrition as it affects appetite, mood, and behavior and a specialist in the treatment of eating disorders and addictions.
+She has founded and directed seven successful treatment programs in the San Francisco Bay Area, including Northern California’s first treatment program for food addiction.

-In 1980, Ross began hiring nutritionists to research the link between biochemistry, emotions, and addiction.
+In 1980, as director of her first program, Ross began hiring nutritionists to research the link between biochemistry, emotion, and addiction.
 By 1986 this exploration had led to the creation of an exciting new model of treatment that combined innovative nutritional therapy and holistic medical care with conventional counseling and education.
 In 1988 Ross founded The Recovery Systems Clinic in Mill Valley, California, an outpatient program that further developed this model, with a special focus on treating people with carbohydrate addictions, blood sugar problems, and dieting disorders.
-She has founded and directed six successful recovery programs since 1980 in the San Francisco Bay Area, including Northern California’s first treatment program for food addiction.

-Julia holds an M.A. in Clinical Psychology, as well as a California Marriage and Family Therapy license.
-She is the Executive Director of The Recovery Systems Clinic and the NeuroNutrient Therapy Institute training, in Mill Valley, California.
+Julia holds a M.A. in Clinical Psychology, as well as a California Marriage and Family Therapy license.
+She is the Director of the Nutritional Therapy Institute in Mill Valley, California.